Corporate Project and Housing Delivery Team

 Excellent Partnership, Winner – Farrow Court Homebridge & Cherry Tree Court

-Homebridge, the recuperative care centre, and Cherry Tree Court, a learning disability scheme for 12 people managed through care commissioned by KCC, are house adjacent to Farrow Court.
-The collaboration linking these services is between Ashford, the NHS and KCC Adult Social Care.
+Homebridge, the recuperative care centre, and Cherry Tree Court, a learning disability scheme for 12 people managed through care commissioned by KCC, are housed next to Farrow Court.
+These services are linked between Ashford Borough Council, the NHS and KCC Adult Social Care.

 Excellent Partnership, Highly Commended – Cheyne Social Impact Property Fund & Ashford Borough Council